1728 Director of Photographic Services

 CLASSIFICATION NUMBER 1728

 The Director of Photographic Services is responsible for visually illustrating campus life.
-The Director of Photographic Services assists in the production of multi‑image and multi‑media presentations for promotional use by the University, provides standard photographic services to the University community, including photographing, digital processing and printing for web and publication uses, maintains a library of photographic images for use in promotional publications and displays, and operates a digital darkroom capable of providing electronic and printed images with a quality acceptable for University use.
+The Director of Photographic Services assists in the production of multi‑media presentations for promotional use by the University, provides standard photographic services to the University community, including still photography, video production, digital processing, and printing for web, new media, and publication uses, and maintains a library of photographic images for use in promotional publications and displays.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education/Experience: A Bachelor's degree and at least five years of supervisory experience in photographic management, including, print pre-press and web image workflow, video production and editing, and archiving principals or a high school diploma and at least ten years of supervisory experience in photographic management, including, print pre-press and web image workflow, video production and editing, and archiving principals is required.